 - Make sure to follow the instructions from Google though, which includes signing a data privacy agreement with them.

-- One final note – we’re not lawyers and things in the legal world change all the time.
-So please double check that Google is still compliant with GDPR – and chat with your lawyer for their legal opinion.
+- We’re not lawyers and things in the legal world change all the time.
+So please double-check that Google is still compliant with GDPR – and chat with your lawyer for their legal opinion.

 1. Create a Google Sheet

 - Name the columns for each piece of data you want to store from your Riddle.

 - IMPT: Column names must start with a letter – Google freaks out and adds blank columns if you use special characters (ex. you should use Number, not #Number – as a column name).